 - Pain that extends down the back and below the knees

 If you’re suffering from back pain that is persistent or intolerable, let our board-certified doctors at SignatureCare Emergency Center help you out.
-Our 24 hour Urgent Care facility has board certified physicians available to treat back pain.
-Schedule an Appointment or visit our Emergency Room anytime.
-We have little to no wait in the ER.
-Schedule an emergency room appointment with us.
+Our 24 hour ERs have board certified physicians available to diagnose and treat back issues.